paulhhowells/unit/README.md

 Defenders of coupled solutions might be tempted to criticise Unit for adding an extra div (or other element) with the .u-inner class in order to add gutter spacing between columns.
 In practice however (not least within Drupal) the items (often Modules to use SMACSS terminology) placed within columns almost always contain at least one Div (or appropriate HTML 5 element) to wrap their contents with module classes.
 One may simply add .u-inner to the existing classes on this wrapping Div, and need not add a any extra mark-up.
 Within in Drupal 7 there is one possible exception to this, a very stripped down theme might not wrap a Node’s content, so should this be the case then you may have to suffer a single extra div in order to use Unit.

+### How to use this Github Repo
+1. open generator/generator.html within a browser
+2. copy and paste the CSS

 ### To Do
+* test this Read Me for comprehensibility
+* improve documentation

 #### css
 * add inline block css
 * fold in max/width
 * fold in percentages
+	* add eighths
 * add Less output

 #### javascript